MicrosoftDocs/office-developer-client-docs/docs/shared/handle-high-dpi-and-dpi-scaling-in-your-office-solution.md

 Windowless ActiveX controls are not guaranteed have an HWND.
 When an ActiveX control is inserted onto a document canvas, it is put into design mode.
 In Office applications, the hosting container will return 0 for the call to hDC->GetWindow() in the ::OnDraw event when the control is in design mode.
 A reliable DPI cannot be retrieved in this case.

 However, when the control is in runtime mode, Office will return the HWND where the control is to be drawn.
-In this case, the control developer can call GetDpiForWindow and get the current DPI and scale fonts, controls, and so on.
+In this case, the control developer can call [GetDpiForWindow](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getdpiforwindow) and get the current DPI and scale fonts, controls, and so on.

-### Custom ribbon extensibility
+<h3 id="ribbon-extensibility">Custom ribbon extensibility</h3>

 Any callbacks from Office for custom ribbon controls will be in a DPI thread awareness of System DPI aware.
 If your solution is expecting a different DPI thread awareness, you should implement a context block to set the thread awareness as expected.
-For more information, see Build a context block.
+For more information, see [Build a context block](#Build-a-context-block-for-incoming-thread-calls).

-### OLE clients and servers
+<h3 id="ole">OLE clients and servers</h3>

 When an OLE server is hosted within an OLE client container, you currently can’t provide current or supported DPI information.
 This can cause problems because some combinations of parent to child window mixed modes are not supported by the current Windows architecture.
 If Word or Excel detect that there are multiple monitors with different DPI scales, they will not support in-place activation.
 Your OLE server will activate out-of-place.
-If you are experiencing issues with OLE server interactions, the user will need to use Office DPI compatibility mode.
+If you are experiencing issues with OLE server interactions, the user will need to use [Office DPI compatibility mode](https://support.office.com/en-us/article/office-support-for-high-definition-displays-6720ca0e-be59-41f6-b629-1369f549279d).

-### Office Web Add-ins
+<h3 id="web-add-ins">Office Web Add-ins</h3>

 Office Add-ins built using the Office JavaScript API run inside a browser control.
 You can handle DPI scaling using the same techniques used in any web app design.
 Many online resources are available to help design a web page for high resolution screens.